fenago/ml-scikit-keras-tensorflow/labs/lab_17.md

 ```

 This code is really not very different from all the MLPs we built in
-past chapters, but there are a few things to note:
+past labs, but there are a few things to note:

 -   We organized the autoencoder into two subcomponents: the encoder and
     the decoder.
 Both are regular `Sequential` models with a single